mozilla/learning.mozilla.org/README.md

 For reference, a recent static build of the site can be found at [teach.mofostaging.net][].

+The static site can also be deployed to S3 via `npm run s3`, but this requires setting at least a few environment variables.
+See the **Environment Variables** section below for more details.

 ## Environment Variables

 The following environment variables can be used to modify how the